DenSerov/keep_pool_of_processes/README.md

-Bash script for keeping a pool of N processes running in parallel, when M tasks need to be done.
-M>N
+Bash based script to run s3tester in batch mode with customized settings and random actions